 I have always had a passion for wildlife and to make the world a better place.
 So, my occupation of trying to save quail populations and habitats allows me to be involved in wildlife and hopefully improving the earth for future generations.

-What would you tell a student who's thinking about attending A&M-Commerce?
+What would you tell a student who's thinking about attending East Texas A&M?

-The great thing about A&M-Commerce is that it's student-oriented and focuses on the students.
+The great thing about East Texas A&M is that it's student-oriented and focuses on the students.
 You get a really good education.

 What has been your favorite course to teach?